 6.62.1 Applicability to language

+Java is susceptible to premature termination of threads as documented in TR 24772-1 clause 6.62.

 Java provides the java.lang.Thread.isAlive() method to test if a thread is alive.
 The method will return true if the thread is alive and false otherwise.
 This allows the thread to be monitored to see if it is still functioning.

+Java has a thread group feature.
+A thread group forms a tree of threads and other thread groups in which every thread group except the initial thread group has a parent.
+A Java thread group is implemented by the java.lang.ThreadGroup class.
+However, many of the methods of the ThreadGroup class such as resume(), stop(), and suspend()) have been deprecated.
+Other methods in the class are not thread safe such as activeCount() and enumerate().
+Alternatively, the Java ExecutorService is a framework provided by the JDK that simplifies the execution of tasks in asynchronous mode.

+Threads that exit unexpectedly are vulnerable to the issues raised in TR 24772-11 clause 6.62.3. java.lang.
+Premature termination as a result of an unexpected exceptions can be handled by either a per-thread or system wide uncaught exception handler.
+The exception handler can be assigned for all exceptions in a thread group using the static Thread.setDefaultUncaughtExceptionHandler() method.

 6.62.2 Guidance to language users

 Follow the guidance contained in TR 24772-1 clause 6.62.5.

 Use the java.lang.Thread.isAlive() method to check as needed to see if a thread is still active.

+Use the Java ExecutorService framework for thread group management.

+Use the Thread.setDefaultUncaughtExceptionHandler() method in thread groups to handle unexpected exceptions.

 6.63 Lock protocol errors [CGM]